Contracts and agreements

 Some childminders work as part of a group or informal network to ensure they have a backup childminder that the child is familiar and comfortable with, in case of holidays, sickness or emergencies.

-Providers in England will have a illness/infectious disease and exclusion procedure for responding to children who are ill or infectious in which they outline how they will deal with a sick child.
+Providers in England will have a illness/infectious disease and exclusion procedure.
+Providers in Wales will have an exclusion due to illness policy and procedure.
+In both England and Wales this will outline how the provider will respond to children who are ill or infectious and how they will deal with a sick child.
 If your child has shown any signs of being unwell in the preceding 48 hours you should let the provider know.
 Usually, if a child becomes ill whilst in their care, they will contact you and ask you to come and collect your child.

-If a child or parent is displaying any coronavirus symptoms government advice should be followed.
+If a child or parent is displaying any coronavirus symptoms government advice should be followed (see links above).

 Each setting will have their own permission forms that you will be asked to read and sign.